deKeijzer/KB-74-OPSCHALER/Personal_folders/Megan/Portfolio Megan Meezen.md

 # Presentions

   I have also done a couple of presentations alone and together with teammates.
 I will post a link to my teammates portfolio for the rest of the presentations in which I participated.
+[Link teammate](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/portfolio.md)

   The presentations down below are the ones I created and performed.

 [1](https://datascience.hhs.nl:8888/user/14109999/files/KB-74-OPSCHALER/Personal_folders/Megan/portfoliolinks/Imagesportfolio/16-11-2018.pdf)
 [2](https://datascience.hhs.nl:8888/user/14109999/files/KB-74-OPSCHALER/Personal_folders/Megan/portfoliolinks/Imagesportfolio/17-10-2018%20good.pdf)